JuanBernal98/adidas-nodejs-challenge-2021/README.md

 ## Unit testing

+### Susbscriptions

+File is located at `/app/src/test/subscriptions.test.js`

+Packages used: **mocha**, **chai** and **chai-http**.

+Start all the containers, then run the test files to operate with the database.

+- `docker-compose up -d --build`
-Used postman to test the api `docker-compose run subscriptions npm run test`.
-Unit testing needs more development.
+- `docker-compose run subscriptions npm run test`
-Subscriptions routes testing: `/app/src/test/subscriptions.test.js`

-When finished, add to Dockerfile CMD["node", "run", "test"]
+## Email sending

+I have not configured any email library related.
+I would use any SMTP Relay to get a fast and guaranteed email deliverability and connect to the service.

 ## Improvements and suggestions

 - Refactor code and make it cleaner.
-Separate RabbitMQ enqueuer functions from the routes files.
+- Separate RabbitMQ enqueuer functions from the routes files.
-- Improve container rabbitmq healthycheck.
+- Improve docker-compose rabbitmq healthycheck.
-- Make environments variables to define important vars.
+- Make environments variables to define app vars.
 Examples: ports, hostnames...
 - Improve security by adding CORS or a secret api check in our public-private backend communication.
-- Improve error handling and decide what to do in case our messsage rabbitmq fails at subscription creation.
+- Improve error handling and decide what to do in case our messsage rabbitmq fails at the subscription creation.
 - Decide HTTPS/HTTP, speed may be affected.
-- Use docker swarm to manage the our docker cluster.
+- Use docker swarm to manage our docker cluster?.
 - Set up CI/CD
-- Consider the use of Apache Kafka for real development
+- Consider the use of Apache Kafka vs RabbitMQ for real development